YinJC/uk-tex-faq/FAQ-secnumdep.md

----
-layout: page
-title: Unnumbered sections in the Table of Contents
+# Unnumbered sections in the Table of Contents
----

 The way the relevant parts of sectioning commands work is exemplified by the way the `\chapter` command uses the counter `secnumdepth`